Hawcoat: History

-Hawcoat is one of the few places in Barrow that has been permanently inhabited since the middle ages; Hawcoat was named and identified as Hietun in the Domesday Book, as a fief within the Manor of Hougun.
+Hawcoat is one of the few places in Barrow that has been permanently inhabited since the Middle Ages; Hawcoat was named and identified as Hietun in the Domesday Book, as a fief within the Manor of Hougun.
 Prior to the growth of Barrow, Hawcoat village was the largest on the peninsula to the west of the town of Dalton-in-Furness, and gave its name to one of the four quarters or 'bierleys' of the parish of Dalton.
 This quarter covered the entirety of the end of the Furness Peninsula, including the surrounding Islands of Furness, such that the latter-town of Barrow was in 1769 "only a hamlet in the township of Hawcoat."

 While the town of Barrow grew in the nineteenth century, Hawcoat remained a village outside the built-up area of the new town.
-Some suburban development stretched into the southern and western parts of what is now Hawcoat ward in the 1920s and 1930s, and some of this on Hawcoat Lane was the site of destruction as part of the Barrow Blitz bombings that targetted the town's shipyard and steelworks during World War 2.
+Some suburban development stretched into the southern and western parts of what is now Hawcoat ward in the 1920s and 1930s, and some of this on Hawcoat Lane was the site of destruction as part of the Barrow Blitz bombings that targeted the town's shipyard and steelworks during World War 2.
 These suburban developments had grown to reach the site of the old village by the early 1950s.

 A major expansion of suburban housing in Hawcoat subsequently occurred in the 1960s as a direct response to the expansion of Vickers shipyard, when it was briefly referred to as 'Polaris Village' after the Polaris programme which involved Barrow-built Resolution-class submarines.
 Dane Ghyll Primary School, in the middle of the new development, opened in 1971, reflecting the expansion of the population.
 Furness General Hospital, replacing four smaller hospitals in Barrow, was opened in Hawcoat in 1984.